-Data Management: Data Management Planning
+Data Management: Data Management Plans

-What is a Data Management Plan?
+What is a Data Managment Plan?

 Why Create a DMP?

 Many funding agencies require formal data management and/or sharing plans as part of their granting process.
 Each funding agency has specific requirements so be sure to check for your specific grant.

 - National Institutes of Health (NIH) Data Management & Sharing--Draft Policy